chrisvizes/chrisvizes.github.io/_posts/2025-09-25-DLO-DMO-CIO.md

 ## Summary

 - DLO – Raw storage of ingested data (tables).
-- DMO – Semantic model of the data (entities, relationships).
+- DMO – A business-ready data object, created from DLOs.
 - CIO – Reusable calculated results or insights built on top of DMOs.